Spring Break plans canceled? Plan a staycation or virtual getaway

 You can camp without leaving home.
 What a great idea for right now.

-Families are canceling their Spring Break plans in light of travel warnings due to the coronavirus, forcing many to rethink what their break will look like, close to home.
+Families are canceling their Spring Break plans in light of travel warnings due to the coronavirus and the stay-at-home order, forcing many to rethink what their break will look like, close to home.
+This year it may not be about visiting an exciting or exotic place, but to share some special moments at home with family.
 Here are a few ideas to get you excited about your "staycation."

 Camping at home.
 Dust off your camping gear and spend a couple nights in your own backyard.
 Look at the stars, toast some s'mores, take advantage of beautiful spring evenings.
 The best part?
 You can always go inside if it rains!